Ghifari160/tournament/README.md

 Set `server.dev` in `config.json` to `true`.
 Terminate the server by pressing
 <kbd>Ctrl</kbd> + <kbd>C</kbd>.
 Start the server again.

+### Submitting changes

+Commit and push your changes to a fork of this repository.

+Create a pull request.
+Ensure that only changes to the server are present in the PR.
+For changes to the interfaces default themes see their respective contributing guides.

 ### Packaging for release

 Make sure all changes are committed, pushed to origin, and approved for release.